RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/status.md

 If `sort <column_titles>` is specified, the result is sorted by the specified table columns.

-If `issues_only` is specified, only instances that do not have an "OK" status are shown.
+If `issues_only` is specified, it only shows nodes that do not have an "OK" status.

 ### Example